Leryk1981/mova-4.0.0/README.md

 reuse global.* vocabularies where possible;

-pick verbs from the shared verbs catalogue, or propose new verbs with clear semantics.
+pick verbs from the shared verb catalogue, or propose new verbs with clear semantics and documentation;

+avoid embedding executable logic or model prompts inside schemas; keep them as neutral contracts.

 Provide examples for each new schema to make validation and onboarding easier.

 4. Integrating with executors and skills
-This repository does not ship any executors or skills.
+This repository does not ship any executors or domain skills.

 To integrate MOVA into a real system, you will typically: